nigeltao/nigeltao.github.io/blog/2022/zstandard-part-4-huffman.md

 ## Huffman Weights Representation

-One last trick is squash the range of these numbers from 0 ..= 8 (a bitstring length) to 0 ..= 6 (weights).
+One last trick is to squash the range of these numbers from 0 ..= 8 (a bitstring length) to 0 ..= 6 (weights).
 Non-zero weights W correspond to a bitstring length of (MBL + 1 - W).
 The MBL (maximum bitstring length, in this case 8) can be derived solely from the explicit weights (and completeness).
 The "sum of fractions", without the now-implicit last non-zero element, must be between one half (inclusive) and one (exclusive).

 Thus, `romeo.txt.zst` needs to somehow encode these 122 numbers (ranging in 0 ..= 6) to represent the Huffman code for producing the Literals: